Projects that families can take part in

 We would only promote research studies to families if we believe they are relevant to our work and have the potential to increase our understanding, change or save lives.
 Though we may have funded these projects, we are not involved in running the projects, so any questions you may have should be directed by the projects themselves.

-• Black or Black mixed-heritage
+• Identify as Black or Mixed Black (African/Caribbean) heritage.

 Evaluation of the Baby Check App